ZainUlAbadeendev/QR-Code-Genrator/README.md

-Introducing a QR code generation web application:
+Introducing a QR code generation web application.

 "Welcome to our QR code generation web application!
 With our platform, you can easily create QR codes for various purposes, whether it's for linking to a website, sharing contact information, providing Wi-Fi access details, or any other use case you can imagine.